breakoutlist/career-notes/README.md

 Given the significant proportion of time you spend on your career, it's worth some thought.
 This is an attempt at a deliberate understatement.

-_One quick hack to optimize your career: put in a lot of thought, think long term, and then "let the score take care of itself."_
+_One "quick hack" to optimize your career: put in a lot of thought and think long term._

 #### Step 0: What should I do with my life?